Transitioning to a career in data analytics can mean stable employment in a high-paying industry once you have the right skills.

 Data analysts aren’t generally expected to have a mastery of machine learning techniques.
 However, developing your machine learning skills could give you a competitive advantage and set you on a course for a future career as a data scientist.

 Get started in machine learning: Andrew Ng’s Machine Learning Specialization from Stanford and DeepLearning.AI is one of the most highly-rated courses on Coursera.
-Learn about the best machine learning techniques and how to apply them to problems in this introductory class.
+You’ll have the opportunity to learn about the best machine learning techniques and how to apply them to problems in this introductory class.

 Statistics refers to the field of math and science concerned with collecting, analyzing, interpreting, and presenting data.
-That might sound familiar—it closely matches the description of what a data analyst does.
+That might sound familiar since it closely matches the description of what a data analyst does.

 With a strong foundation in probability and statistics, you’ll be better able to: